Tab Content: About Study Abroad

 Spending time living and studying in another country can be enormously enriching, and allows you to experience a different culture, make new friends, and learn more about life elsewhere and about yourself.
 We have a long tradition of sending students abroad to study, and welcoming students from other institutions, too.
-We have exchange agreements with prestigious universities all over the world and many of our undergraduate degree programmes include an integral year spent studying at a top university in the US, Canada, Europe, Asia or Australasia.
+We have exchange agreements with prestigious universities all over the world and many of our undergraduate degree programmes include an integral year spent studying at a top university in another country.

-Some of our programmes, such as BBA in International Business Management with its two years abroad, even give you the opportunity to both study and work in another country.
+Some of our programmes even give you the opportunity to both study and work in another country.

-The year abroad is normally the second year of your degree.
-That means you can gain that international experience without having to extend your period of study.
+The year abroad is either the second year of your 3 year degree or the 3rd year of your 4 year degree.
+The overall length of your programme will depend on your degree scheme.
+You will be able to see this on the programme pages.
 Choosing your studies carefully is important, to ensure that they complement the subjects you are studying at Lancaster, but your Study Abroad Advisor will help to devise a programme that fits well, and will be on hand to help you at any point during your year.
 Please note, if you are studying Accounting and Finance this option would not be available to you due to the requirements for professional accreditation.

-If you don’t want to spend a whole year abroad, there are shorter programmes on some of our degrees, including those in Accounting and Finance, which enable you to spend a term or semester abroad in your third year.
+If you don’t want to spend a whole year abroad, there are shorter programmes on some of our degrees which enable you to spend a term or semester abroad in your third year.

 Another popular option is to apply to attend an international summer school at one of our partner universities.
 In previous years, LUMS students have attended summer schools in Europe and Asia – and often there are no tuition fees to pay.
 To find out more, contact the LUMS International Office.